- On 5 May, 2026

 Verdi Budapest Aquincum

-- One of the most affordable standard hotels near Sziget
+- One of the most affordable hotels in the area

-- Clean, simple, and within walking distance or a short tram ride
+- Within walking distance or a short ride to the festival

 These places fill up fast.
 Book as early as possible and double-check for Sziget-specific packages, which may include breakfast or festival transport.